eagronin/spark-streaming-etl/README.md

 1419408019	0R1,Dn=059D,Dm=065D,Dx=075D,Sn=8.8M,Sm=9.5M,Sx=10.3M
 ```

 Each line consists of a timestamp and a set of measurements.
-Each measurement has an abbreviation, such as Dn, Dm, Sn, etc.  In a discussion that follows, the data for the average wind direction (which has an abbreviation Dm) is extracted, processed and recorded to a file.
-The dictionary of all the abbreviations is provided below:
+Each measurement has an abbreviation, such as Dn, Dm, Sn, etc.  The dictionary of all the abbreviations is provided below:

 ```
 Sn      Wind speed minimum m/s, km/h, mph, knots #,M, K, S, N